epezent/ShapeRenderer/README.md

 - create **concave/convex** shapes with an unlimited number of **anchor points**
 - apply **rounded corners** with adjustable radii and smoothness
-- rotate and mirror shapes
+- rotate, scale and mirror shapes without having to use the Transform component
 - several built-in scripts for rapidly creating **primitives** such as Rectangles, Polygons, Triangles, Circles, Diamonds, and more
 - multiple **Collider** options:
     - **To Collider** mode updates PolygonCollider2D points to match shape anchors or vertices